cold-logic/NSTableViewCocoaBindings/README.md

 In `Main.storyboard`:

-The *Array Controller* has it's "content" binding bound to *View Controller* with the model key path set to "peopleArray".
+The *Array Controller* has it's "Content" binding bound to *View Controller* with the model key path set to "peopleArray".
 This is the NSArray defined in `ViewController.swift`.

-The *Table* has it's "content" binding bound to the *Array Controller* with a controller key of "arrangedObjects"
+The *Table* has it's "Content" binding bound to the *Array Controller* with a controller key of "arrangedObjects"

 Lastly each of the *Table View Cells* have their "Value" bindings bound to *Table Cell View* with a model key path of "objectValue.firstName" and "objectValue.lastName" respectively.